 On the front, there’s a spot for the variety so if you are separating your zinnia seeds by the different varieties you can document it.
 There is also a place for you to write the date that they are collected so that you remember.
 The black is completely empty if you want to write any notes about the seeds.

 Once you have your envelope transfer your zinnia seeds to the envelope.
 And add the flower seeds to your seed collection and store in a cool dry place.

 Your seeds will last for a couple of years if stored in a cool, dark place.
 We keep all of our seeds in photo storage boxes in the closet.
 Check out how we store seeds HERE.

 For best results, aim to use your new seed within 3 to 5 years.

 Join the Resource Library for the FREE Seed Saving Envelopes

-Zinnia seeds are one of the easiest to harvest and a great seed to start with when you are looking to get into the world of seed saving.
+If you use our FREE printable seed envelopes they fit in photo storage boxes with all of your other seed packs, ready for next year’s garden.
+Zinnia are great cut flowers and produce enough seeds for years and years.
+They are also one of the easiest seed to harvest and a great seed to start with when you are looking to get into the world of seed saving.